TatuLund/devday-demo-flow/README.md

 ## List of demos

+### Login

+- Store intended route to Session and use later to route to right view after login

+### InitListener

+- Use global before enter event for login purposes
+- Setup custom error handler

 ### MainLayout

 - Configure context root to be "myapp"
 - AppLayout with key shortcuts
 - Get browser window width
 - Find host address
+- PageConfigurator example

 ### AbsoluteLayoutView